Topological Veech dichotomy and tessellations of the hyperbolic plane: Introduction

 {\em Half-translation surfaces} are flat surfaces defined by meromorphic quadratic differentials with at most simple poles on compact Riemann surfaces.
 If the quadratic differential is the square of an Abelian differential (holomorphic one-form) then we have a {\em translation surface}.
 Otherwise, there is a canonical (ramified) double covering of the Riemann surface such that the pullback of this quadratic differential is the square of a holomorphic $1$-form, we will call this the orienting double cover.
 For a thorough introduction to the subject we refer to \cite{MaTa02, Zorich:survey, Lan04}.

-Let $M$ be a half-translation surface, and $\Sig$ be a finite subset of $M$ that contains all the conical singularities of the flat metric.
+Let $M$ be a half-translation surface defined by a quadratic differential $(X,q)$.
+Let $\Sig$ be a finite subset of $M$ that contains all the conical singularities of the flat metric.
 We will call the pair $(M,\Sig)$ a half-translation surface with marked points.
-For such a pair, by a slight abuse of notation, we will call $\Sig$ the set of singularities of $M$.
+By a slight abuse of notation, we will call $\Sig$ the set of singularities of $M$.